Commentary by Shrujal Baxi MD, NYU Chief Resident

 Commentary by Joe Philip MD, PGY-2

 CORTICUS was the long-awaited trial addressing the use of corticosteroids in sepsis that was published in the NEJM this past January.
-Months prior to the …
+Months prior to …

 Future Medicine is a new section of Clinical Correlations devoted to hot areas of research and development in various fields of medicine.
-In tihis series, we will highlight treatments in their infancy, from basic research opening …
+In tihis series, we will highlight treatments in their infancy, from basic research …

 Commentary by Aditya Matoo MD, PGY-2